juanclopgar97/python_sharp/README.md

 3. Properties encapsulate fields/attributes with 2 functions/methods called "get" and "set" functions/methods which define the logic and specify how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 functions as well called "add" and "remove" functions which define the logic and specify how functions/subscribers should be added or removed out of the delegate.

 With these 2 objetives explained and the basic module introduction finished, lets jump into the use cases!

+## Installation

+(To be documented, from downloading this repo to downloading from Pypi)

 ## Use cases and examples: